-As of December 31, 2020 and 2019, some of the Company's marketable securities were in an unrealized loss position.
-The Company has not recognized an allowance for credit losses as of December 31, 2020 and there was no other-than-temporary impairment as of December 31, 2019.
+As of December 31, 2021 and 2020, many of the Company's marketable securities were in an unrealized loss position.
+The Company has not recognized an allowance for credit losses as of December 31, 2021 and 2020.
 The Company determined that it had the ability and intent to hold all marketable securities that have been in a continuous loss position until maturity or recovery.
-Further, these marketable securities were initially, and continue to be, held with investment grade, high credit quality institutions.
-All marketable securities with unrealized losses as of each balance sheet date have been in a loss position for less than twelve months or the loss is not material.
+Further, the majority of securities in an unrealized loss position are U.S. government securities.
+The remainder of these marketable securities were initially, and continue to be, held with investment grade, high credit quality institutions.
+All of these marketable securities have been in a loss position for less than twelve months or the loss is not material.